Gastropub-inspired elegant burger perfect for a classy cookout!

 Craft beers and inventive cocktails are featured prominently in gastropub menus, however, a beautiful glass of wine is the best way to elevate the gastropub burger experience.
 There’s nothing like a big juicy burger and a glass of cab.

-CK Mondavi recently re-branded as CK Mondavi and Family to emphasize their focus on family and celebrate their 74 year heritage.
-They are a 4th generation family owned and run company with a commitment to providing high quality yet very affordable wines you can enjoy anytime with family and friends.
+CK Mondavi recently re-branded as CK Mondavi and Family to emphasize their focus on family and celebrate their 75 year heritage.
+They are a 4th generation family-owned and run company with a commitment to providing high quality yet very affordable wines you can enjoy anytime with family and friends.

-The high quality of the wines and the great value, priced at $6.99, makes CK Mondavi and Family wines perfect for Easy Entertaining.
-Choose your favorite white and red, white zinfandel and moscato for dessert and you are set to please all guests at your next party.
+The high quality of the wines and the great value, priced at $6.99, make CK Mondavi and Family wines perfect for Easy Entertaining.
+Choose your favorite white and red, white zinfandel, and Moscato for dessert and you are set to please all guests at your next party.

-Follow the #CKMondaviAmbassador, #CKMondaviandFamily, #CKSummerWines and #CKSummerBurgers hashtags on social and you’ll find more fun recipes.
+Follow @CKMondaviWines #CKMondaviandFamily, #CKSummerWines and #CKSummerBurgers hashtags on social and you’ll find more fun recipes.

 Gastropub Cab and Blue Burger Wine Pairings